Fauntleroy/Igneous/README.md

 Simple asset compilation middleware for Connect and Express.

 Igneous helps keep asset management easy by merging groups of assets down to single files.
-These files can be pre and post-processed in a variety of ways, including minification, coffeescript, SASS/LESS, and client-side javascript template compilation.
+These files can be pre/post-processed in a variety of ways, including minification, coffeescript, SASS/LESS, and client-side javascript template compilation.
 Igneous can also watch files and directories (including subdirectories) for changes and automatically regenerate bundles on the fly.

+**Note: This module are still in flux.** If you plan on using this right now it might be wise to include the exact version number, as some parts of the API might change.

 ## Installation